~/blog $ cat ue5-cpp-vs-standard-cpp.md

 };

-Actor Lifecycle: Actors are special types of UObjects that exist within the game world and have additional lifecycle methods.
+Actor lifecycle: Actors are special UObjects that exist within the game world and have additional lifecycle methods:

-• BeginPlay: Called when the actor is first created or spawned.
+- BeginPlay: Called when the actor enters the world (spawned or level start).

-• Tick: Called every frame if the actor is ticking.
+- Tick: Called every frame while the actor has ticking enabled.

-• EndPlay: Called when the actor is about to be destroyed.
+- EndPlay: Called when the actor is about to be removed or destroyed.

 UCLASS()